codebar/tutorials/php/using-php/simple.md

 ### Using PHPHub sandbox

 [https://phphub.net/sandbox/](https://phphub.net/sandbox/) is a simple and feature-rich way to try out PHP.
-It even provides MySQL database access (click the example button).
+It even provides MySQL database access.

 ## Installing on your machine